Purpose and Principles

 The Collections department offers courses, workshops, colloquia, and other professional development activities tailored to the needs of both conservators and allied professionals.
 These activities span several thematic areas, including modern and contemporary art, the control and management of collection environments, and the preservation of photographs.
 In addition, the department collaborates with colleagues in Science in offering a series of short workshops that present new research results or analytical methods to the field with the aim of assisting their integration into conservation practice.

-Along with short courses and workshops, the Collections department also develops long-term education initiatives that allow the GCI's instructors to engage with learners over an extended period of time, using the web to expand learning, mentoring, and networking possibilities.
+Along with short courses and workshops, the Collections department also develops long-term education initiatives that allow our instructors to engage with learners over an extended period of time, using the web to expand learning, mentoring, and networking possibilities.
 Examples of this approach can be found in the preservation of photographs projects for southern, central, and eastern Europe and the Middle East.